ProfBird/CS246-CourseMaterials/Labs/Lab1/Assignment1Instructions.md

 ## Report Requirements

-The document you submit should  be at least one page long, but not more than two, and should be written in clear and concise English sentences and paragraphs.
+The document you submit should  be at least one page long, but not more than two, and should be written in clear and concise English sentences and paragraphs (not just bullet points).
 The document should answer these questions:

 - What does the organization do?